rafaqz/Rasters.jl/docs/src/index.md

 NetCDF layers can have arbitrary dimensions.
 Known, common dimension names are converted to `X`, `Y` `Z`, and `Ti`, otherwise `Dim{:layername}` is used.
 Layers in the same file may also have different dimensions.

+NetCDF files still have issues loading directly from disk for some operations.
+Using `read(ncstack)` may help.

 ### GDAL